 Done well, the strategy is an effective way of engaging children in reading, while teaching them specific skills and behaviours we use when immersing ourselves in a text.

-Over the past twelve years, I’ve watched my students progress from MySpace to Facebook to Twitter, not to mention the hundreds of other apps-of-the-moment.
+To Tweet or Not to Tweet Over the past twelve years, I’ve watched my students progress from MySpace to Facebook to Twitter, not to mention the hundreds of other apps-of-the-moment.

 The one constancy in this trend is that students are online, interacting all day, every day.
 In fact, most of their social lives are now taking place digitally.
-To Tweet or Not to Tweet
+Mashups in the Literature Classroom.
 Let me say right away that this post will focus on an exercise I’ve used in my literature classes.

 I think (and hope) the idea could be useful to folks in other disciplines as well.
 If you’ve spent much time on the internet (and if you’re here at ProfHacker, I’m guessing you have), then you’re likely familiar with the mashup.
 A mashup usually refers to a creative work that blends two distinct works into one composition.
 One of the most famous mashups is Danger Mouse’s The Grey Album, which blends rapper Jay-Z’s The Black Album with The Beatles’ The White Album.
 The mashup isn’t only a musical genre, however.
-Mashups in the Literature Classroom
+Literary Appreciation + Literary Analysis: A Course Plan « Classroom as Microcosm.

 Here’s some general info on how the course unfolds.
 Feel free to steal/adapt/query, etc. Module 1: Literary Analysis Review Text: The Glass Castle by Jeannette Walls In the first part of the course, we all read The Glass Castle and discuss the genre of the personal narrative.
-Literary Appreciation + Literary Analysis: A Course Plan « Classroom as Microcosm
+Tone/Attitude Words.
+Tone/Attitude Words 1. accusatory-charging of wrong doing 2. apathetic-indifferent due to lack of energy or concern 3. awe-solemn wonder.

 In May 2013, School Library Journal underwent a major server migration for its archived web content, which happened slightly sooner than originally expected.
 As a result, much of the content from 2004 to 2012 is currently unavailable to the public.
 However, this content has not been lost, and our web staff is in the process of converting these past articles for integration into the WordPress-based website you see here, which was launched in 2012.
 Many of these older articles have already been restored, and more will continue to be restored on an ongoing basis as they are cleaned up.
 Ultimately, this migration will allow for greater discoverability of all archived SLJ content, both on the website and across the Web in general.
 Academics.
 HyperGrammar.